isomerpages/mlaw-acd/news/sector-developments/_posts/2025-06-09-post-Reports of Government Official Impersonation Scam (GOIS).md

 </div>
 <p></p>
 <p>If you observe any suspicious behaviour, please alert your nearest Neighbourhood
 Police Centre.
-If you have any information relating to such crimes or if you are in doubt, please call the Police Hotline at 1800-255-0000, or submit it online at <a rel="noopener noreferrer nofollow" target="_blank">www.police.gov.sg/i-witness</a>.
+If you have any information relating to such crimes or are in doubt, please call the Police Hotline at 1800-255-0000, or submit it online at <a rel="noopener noreferrer nofollow" target="_blank">www.police.gov.sg/i-witness</a>.
 All information will be kept strictly confidential.
 If you require urgent Police assistance, please dial ‘999’.</p>
 <p>Your cooperation is invaluable in preventing such scams and protecting